 “I shall wear it to my performance this evening!
 But I must change because the bracelet deserves my sequins gown!
 Tonite is our night my love!”

-With this, Lena walked to the massive walnut armoire, opening the double doors to reveal a cache of gowns, sparkling in the low light.
+Darlene walked to the massive walnut armoire, dramatically opening the double doors to reveal a cache of gowns, sparkling in the low light.
 It looked as though every color of the rainbow was inside.
-She extended her white-gloved hand, selecting a white crystal encrusted gown, which weighed so much, she needed to use both arms to carry it.
-Laying it on the shiny pink bed, she smiled.
+She extended a white-gloved hand, selecting an opaline crystal encrusted gown, which weighed so much, she needed to use both arms to carry it.
+Carefully laying it out on the shiny pink bed, she smiled.
 “Ah yes, this is the one.
 The most exquisite of all.
-It is our special occasion, isn’t it!”
-With that, she removed her gloves, laying them on the bed next to the gown.
+It is our special occasion, and only the very best will do.”
+With that, she removed the bracelet, then her gloves, and gently laid them on the bed next to the gown.
 Unbuttoning the sailor pants, she let them slide to the floor, carefully stepping out of them onto the Persian carpet.
 She unbuttoned the blouse and threw it over a slipper chair in the corner.
-Now naked, she covered her breasts, with a coy smile “please my love, you must not look.”, as she leaned towards the heavy gown, lifting it to maneuver the heavy beaded fabric over her head.
+Now naked, she covered her breasts, and turned with a shy smile, whispering, “please my love, you must not look.”
+She leaned towards the heavy gown, lifting it to maneuver the heavy beaded fabric over her head.
 Catching the armhole, she slipped into it quite gracefully, and managed to zip it up along the side.
 It fit like a glove.
-She turned to look in the mirror, smiling.
+She turned to look in the mirror.
 Adjusting the wig, she looked around the room.
 “Oh, there it is, my love.”
 She walked over and picked up a long veil from a small table.
 Back at the full-length mirror, she placed the veil on her head, smoothing the blonde waves down to one side.
 She put the long white gloves back on and smiled.
 “I’m ready, my pet, you can look now.”
-She shyly looked down at the ground.
+She shyly tipped her chin, and looked down at the ground.